Marcin Jahn | Dev Notebook

 It’s a size of element calculated based on its content, not on explicit size specification.

-Reference Pixel
+Reference Pixel and Relative Units

 1 px = 1.96 inch.
 In CSS, we do not deal with real pixels, but rather with these reference pixels.

-em is a relative unit. n em means: whatever px size we’d normally get for this element, multiply it by n. rem is simpler - it just scales against the root element of the page.
+em is a relative unit. n em means: whatever px size we’d normally get for this element, multiply it by n. rem is simpler - it just scales against the root element font size of the page.

 Auto